User Federation

 ./mvnw install -Dquarkus.kubernetes.deploy=true

-Test the application endpoints:
+Testing the application endpoints

 $ http ${APP_HOSTNAME}/api/v1/users